MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-adding-help-links-from-pages-tables-xmlports.md

 ---
 title: "Adding Help Links from Pages, Reports, and XMLports"
-description: "This article shows how to specify the help link."
+description: "This article shows how to specify the Help link."
 author: edupont04
 ms.custom: na
 ms.date: 05/23/2022